 Blocking of the optical path between the target and detector can cause low readings.
-Occasionally, accumulated materials on the diffuser can block the optical path in three common ways:
+Occasionally, accumulated materials on the diffuser of the upward-looking sensor can block the optical path in three common ways:

 - 1. Moisture or debris on the diffuser.

 - 2. Dust during periods of low rainfall.

 - 3. Salt deposit accumulation from evaporation of sea spray or sprinkler irrigation water.